KEIBIDROP

 Start KEIBIDROP on both devices

 Each device generates a unique cryptographic fingerprint.
-This is your identity for this session.
+This is your identity for the session.

 -